kilejna/rc-fpv/README.md

 	serverPort: 3000,
 }
 ```

+ProTip: You can easily find your boardPort using the Arduino IDE

    #### (Skip this step if you have only one camera connected to your device)
 2. Edit clientConfiguration in `client.ts`: